 If you're not building an entire PC from scratch, and are instead just adding the Hyper 212 cooler to an existing PC, you'll need to first remove your motherboard from its case since you need access to the backside of the board in order to install the Hyper 212.
 Before removing the board from your PC remember to first turn off and unplug your PC at the wall, and ground yourself before reaching into your PC and touching anything (by either wearing an anti-static wrist strap or touching a metal object).

 On a modern AMD motherboard, including the ASRock B550M Steel Legend we're using for this guide, surrounding the CPU socket should be 2 black brackets that are held in place by 4 screws on each corner.
-These brackets are used to install a stock AMD cooler such as the Wraith Prism/Stealth, and are typically already pre-installed on AMD motherboards.
+These brackets are used to install the Wraith Prism, and are typically already pre-installed on AMD motherboards.

 These brackets are not needed to install the Hyper 212 cooler, so go ahead and unscrew the four screws using your screwdriver.
 Once the 2 brackets come loose, remove them and store them away somewhere - you never know, you might need them in future to install a stock AMD cooler.

 You want to then carefully lift up your motherboard to remove the mounting bracket underneath the board that will have come loose.
 Pick up the board by holding a firm part of it such as the large heatsink on the top left of the board, the rear metal IO part, or just by its edges.

 Before actually installing the cooler, you need to prepare the rear mounting bracket that came with the Hyper 212 cooler, which needs to be prepared in a certain way for AMD motherboards (the process is different for Intel motherboards).
 Once prepared, this bracket will replace the one you just removed from underneath your motherboard.
 First, grab the 4 square pegs and the 4 clips from earlier.